Best smart doorbells that support Alexa 2023

 Reasons to avoid

 The eufy brand may not be familiar to you, but you probably know its parent company, Anker, which also makes products that work with Alexa.
-The eufy Video Doorbell is a great value for many reasons, including its quality hardware specs and its great storage solution.
+The eufy Security Video Doorbell E340 is a great value for many reasons, including its quality hardware specs and its great storage solution.

-This doorbell has a wide-angle field of view, a motion-activated camera that can record five seconds before the initial alert you receive, and it can record 2K HD video for clearer playback.
-Speaking of video playback, the eufy Video Doorbell comes with 4GB of local storage secured with 256-bit military-grade encryption, so your footage stays on-site and secure.
+Speaking of video playback, the eufy Security Video Doorbell E340 comes with 8GB of local storage secured with 256-bit military-grade encryption, so your footage stays on-site and secure.
 Eufy does not charge any monthly or annual fees to access that storage.
-The device is also IP65 water-resistant and has 180-day battery life.
+The device is also IP65 water-resistant and has a color night vision to help you see more in the dark.

 Ring Peephole Cam